jeffdubo/deep-learning-challenge/README.md

     * Identify and separate the target from the features data.
     * Split the data into a training and test dataset.
     * Fit the training dataset and scale the training and test datasets.
-3. Define and compile the model
+3. Define and compile the model.
-4. Train the model using the training dataset
+4. Train the model using the training dataset.
-5. Evaluate the model using the test dataset
+5. Evaluate the model using the test dataset.
-6. Save the model in HDF5 format
+6. Save the model in HDF5 format.

+Note: The saved model is available at https://medium.com/@ml_kid/how-to-save-our-model-to-google-drive-and-reuse-it-2c1028058cb2.

 ## Results
 As indicated above the model was trained to maximize accuracy.
 This resulted in the following.
 ![Model Evaluation](images/model_evaluation.png)

 ## Summary and Conclusions